 In these unprecedented times it is important for us all to take care of our health.
 If you are dancing – please listen to the advice from the Government regarding the Coronavirus pandemic – it is so important to stay up to date with all the information and at the present moment that is changing daily.

 Those of us who are Instructors will always consider the health of not only ourselves but of you, our dancers.
 At the end of the day, the decision to attend dance classes is an individual one and I, for one, will always respect any decision that you make.
 We will all get through this – it just may take a little time.

-Take care everyone and I will catch up with you all on the dance floor sometime.
+Take care everyone and I will catch up with you on the dance floor at some stage.